Server Redundancy: Types, Benefits & Design

 A New Network Infrastructure

-At the fundamental level, creating server redundancy means constructing a new network infrastructure that houses identical information of your primary server.
+At the fundamental level, creating server redundancy means constructing a new network infrastructure that houses identical information to your primary server.
 Generally, to create server redundancy, at least you will have one primary server and an identical backup server.

 However, simply having the backup server is not the same as having it ready.
 If you purchase a server and keep it in the shipping box in the server room, you can say you have achieved server redundancy, but it is not a resilient system.
 Because it will take time to deploy that redundant server.
 You will have to make sure your redundant server can take up the slack once the primary server fails, and the process should be as prompt as possible to reduce delays.